SergeyKozlov/sergeykozlov.github.io/index.md

 # Full Stack Web developer
-## SUMMARY
+## Markdown

 Hello my name is Sergey Kozlov.
-I am a Full Stack Web developer with 12+ years of professional experience.
-Skilled with PHP, JavaScript, and SQL and demonstrates a strong ability to create and develop complex media projects.
+I am a Full Stack Web developer, with over 12 years of computer programming experience.

+I created my own project **[Vide.me](https://vide.me)** alone, which consists of 1,000,000 lines of code written by me personally.

+In my current role as a Full Stack Web developer at **Vide.me**, I have been able to successfully overcome challenges such as:
+- Third-party Frameworks showed low efficiency, insufficient for the hardware we used, so I wrote my own Framework, which turned out to be 10% more efficient than others.
+- There was no ready-made solution in the world for pipeline processing and uploading video to CDN, and I created my own solution that performs all my tasks.
+- Using off-the-shelf cluster solutions (Kubernetes) is expensive and to save money I have set up Docker Swarm failover clusters in the US and Europe, saving myself over $2200 a year.
+- In the past, my publicists created content and left forever, so in order to keep them, I created a service that collects geo-data of page visits and turns them into beautiful geo-charts, emails them to authors.
+This way I retain users 20% more effectively.

 I am up to date on all implementations of PHP, JavaScript and Shell programming languages.
 I have rich experience in using Docker, SQL, DNS, CDN and cloud technologies.

 Programming is my passion.

 I love complex tasks, because for me it is an opportunity to gain new knowledge and new experience.
 I use creative solutions to solve every problem.
 Also in my work I use perseverance.
 In my practice, there were tasks about which they write on the Internet that there are no solutions to these problems.
 But I never backed down.
 I was looking for a solution for 2-3 weeks for 8-10 hours a day.
 And at the end of a difficult journey, I always find a solution.

-### Markdown

-In my current role as a Full Stack Web developer at [Vide.me](https://vide.me), I have been able to successfully overcome challenges such as:
-- Third-party Frameworks showed low efficiency, insufficient for the hardware we used, so I wrote my own Framework, which turned out to be 10% more efficient than others.
-- There was no ready-made solution in the world for pipeline processing and uploading video to CDN, and I created my own solution that performs all my tasks.
-- Using off-the-shelf cluster solutions (Kubernetes) is expensive and to save money I have set up Docker Swarm failover clusters in the US and Europe, saving myself over $2200 a year.
-- In the past, my publicists created content and left forever, so in order to keep them, I created a service that collects geo-data of page visits and turns them into beautiful geo-charts, emails them to authors.
-This way I retain users 20% more effectively.
+## SUMMARY

+Full Stack Web developer with 12+ years of professional experience.
+Skilled with PHP, JavaScript, and SQL and demonstrates a strong ability to create and develop complex media projects.

 ## RELEVANT CAREER OBJECTIVE
 PHP developer / Software Engineer